Entry without charge to Nova Scotia's national historic sites and national parks for the Mi'kmaq of Nova Scotia

 Vehicle identifier for Mi'kmaq visitors

 © Parks Canada

-The Mi'kmaq of Nova Scotia now have entry without charge to Kejimkujik National Park/National Historic Site, Cape Breton Highlands National Park and the Fortress of Louisbourg National Historic Site thanks to an interim arrangement recently signed by Parks Canada and the Nova Scotia Assembly of Mi'kmaq Chiefs.
+The Mi'kmaq of Nova Scotia now have entry without charge to all national parks and national historic sites in Nova Scotia, thanks to an interim arrangement signed by Parks Canada and the Nova Scotia Assembly of Mi'kmaq Chiefs.

 This arrangement is a positive step forward in the relationship between two close neighbours who share many common objectives in cultural and natural resource management.
 "It is very much a roadmap for sharing knowledge as we work together to reach our common goals," said Chip Bird, Field Unit Superintendent for Parks Canada, Cape Breton.
 "This arrangement will go a long way to help strengthen Parks Canada's relationship with the Mi'kmaq of Nova Scotia."

 The entry without charge program is one outcome of the arrangement.
 "The Mi'kmaq have always had strong connections to the lands throughout Nova Scotia," said Chief Gerard Julian, Co-Chair of the Assembly.
 "Gaining free access to these parks and important lands is a significant step for our people and as we move forward in our government to government relationship."

 Mi'kmaq may access this program by presenting their Indian Status Card at the local Band Office or at a Parks Canada Visitor Reception Centre to receive a vehicle identifier.
 This identifier is for display in the vehicle when visiting either national parks or national historic sites.
 At a national historic site, the Indian Status Card must be presented at the Visitor Reception Centre.